KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/part_2_showing_and_hiding_content_with_jquery.md

 #### Hide the Menu
 Now that you can view the menu, make sure you can hide it when you don’t want to see it.
 Hide the `<div>` HTML element with the id of`#menu` when the "Hide Menu" button is clicked with code in _my-scripts.js_.
 This will be very similar to what we just did with the "Show Menu" button but a different action on the `<div>`.

-{% hint style='info' %}
-Since this code is similar to the previous section, the instructions will be a little less detailed for you to try it with a little less guidance.
-This is hard stuff though so if you're unsure, re-read the section about showing the menu to see if you can figure out the changes to make hiding the menu work.
-If you're still stumped, grab one of our awesome mentors to talk through it with you!
-You've got this!
-{% endhint %}

 1. Capture the click event.

     1. Select the "Hide Menu" button.